jichu4n/serio/README.md

    - Use `@serialize` if the property is itself a `Serializable`, such as a nested object;
-   - Use `@serializeAs(WrapperClass)` if the property should be wrapped with a `Serializable` wrapper, such as integers and strings;
+   - Use `@serializeAs(WrapperClass)` if the property should be wrapped with a `Serializable` wrapper, such as an integer or a string.
-   - Use `@serializeAccessorAs(WrapperClass)` if the property is computed (i.e.
-     has a getter / setter) and should be wrapped with a `Serializable` wrapper.

 Example showing wrapping numeric values with `@serializeAs`: